Texas A&M vs. Penn State College Basketball Predictions & Picks - November 23

 Texas A&M Performance Insights

-- Texas A&M put up 72.8 points per game and gave up 66.5 last year, making them 149th in the nation on offense and 71st defensively.
+- With 72.8 points scored per game and 66.5 points allowed last year, Texas A&M was 149th in the country offensively and 71st on defense.

-- At 34.0 rebounds per game and 28.5 rebounds conceded, the Aggies were 54th and 39th in the country, respectively, last season.
+- With 6.2 made 3-pointers per game and shooting 32.6% from downtown last year, the Aggies were 299th and 267th in the country, respectively, in those categories.

-- Defensively, Texas A&M was 300th in college basketball in 3-pointers conceded per game at 8.3 last season.
-It was 120th in 3-point percentage conceded at 33.0%.
+- Texas A&M gave up 8.3 3-pointers per game and conceded 33.0% from beyond the arc last year, ranking 300th and 120th, respectively, in the nation.

-- Texas A&M took 34.5% percent of its shots from behind the 3-point line last season, and 26% of its made baskets are from there.
-Inside the 3-point line, it attempted 65.5% of its shots, with 74% of its makes coming from there.
+- The Aggies attempted 34.5% percent of their shots from behind the 3-point line last season, and 65.5% percent from inside it.
+In terms of makes, 26% of the Aggies' buckets were 3-pointers, and 74% were 2-pointers.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.